DanielY1783/te_ml/results/README.md

 Continued from *2018_07_11_pca_te_enhancers*.
 Principal component analysis on shuffled parts of human genome, hervs, enhancers, and intersection of hervs and enhancers.

 #### 2018_07_16_tsne_kmers
-Saved pca models and explained variance ratios of principal components for dimensionality reduction for tsne. tsne scatterplots.
+Saved pca models and explained variance ratios of principal components for dimensionality reduction for tsne.

 # Individual Files